-This course is a study of the origins, development, structure, and functions of American government.
+POL-120 American Government3003This course is a study of the origins, development, structure, and functions of American government.
 Topics include the constitutional framework, federalism, the three branches of government including the bureaucracy, civil rights and liberties, political participation and behavior, and policy process.
 Upon completion, students should be able to demonstrate an understanding of the basic concepts and participatory processes of the American political system.
 This course has been approved for transfer under the CAA as a general education course in Social/Behavioral Sciences.
-This course has been approved for transfer under the ICAA as a general education course in Social/Behavioral Sciences.
 (FA, SP, and SU).
 National ID (CIP) 45.1002.
 This is a Universal General Education Transfer Component (UGETC) course.
 [SBCC/BOG 02/21/14]